 Auto Login Using SSH Public and Private Keys

+Assume that your main server (the one you use the most) is ServerA.
+And from ServerA, you want to automatically login to ServerB.
 For illustration purpose, ServerB can be a repo server and you don’t want to keep being asked for password everytime you want to commit files.

-1. At ServerA issue: # ssh-keygen -t rsa
+1. At ServerA issue:

-2. Enter (empty) for paraphrase
+2. Enter (empty) for passphrase

-Your identification has been saved in /home/ronald/.ssh/id_rsa.
+Your identification has been saved in /home/ronald/.ssh/id_ed25519.

-Your public key has been saved in /home/ronald/.ssh/id_rsa.pub.
+Your public key has been saved in /home/ronald/.ssh/id_ed25519.pub.

-3. Copy over the newly created public key from ServerA to ServerB
+3. Copy over the newly created public key from ServerA to ServerB:

 4. Ssh to ServerB, and issue this command:

-cat id_rsa.pub.ServerA >> .ssh/authorized_keys
+cat id_ed25519.pub.ServerA >> .ssh/authorized_keys

 ServerA public key will be merged/appended to ServerB authorized_keys file.

-This way everytime you want to access ServerB from ServerA, you won’t be asked for a password.
+This way everytime you want to access ServerB from ServerA, you won’t be asked for a password. 🎉

 This entry was posted in Linux, Operating System, Ubuntu.
 Bookmark the permalink.